 If you are unsure if the HIAB lorry will have sufficient space to unload your container - please make us aware of any restrictions before placing your order.

-Yes - please let us know if you are able to collect from one of our depots.
-Please note that unit prices do often vary from depot to depot so this could affect the price we are able to offer.
+Yes - please let us know if you are able to collect your used container from one of our depots.
+Please note that used prices do often vary from depot to depot so this could affect the price we are able to offer.

 Caring for a container is mostly common sense, but there are a few things you can do to keep your box in a good condition.

 Ensure the contents of your container are dry and moisture free before you put them inside - this will help reduce moisture build up inside your container.

 Regularly check the double end door hinges and locking bars, apply oil to lubricate the hinges and locking bars to keep them moving freely.